 Understanding the ‘Feels’

-The next important part of ear training is understanding the “feels” of different songs.
+The next important part of training to play by ear is understanding the “feels” of different songs.
 The “feels” essentially are different patterns of timing for the notes that you play.

 If you’ve ever heard a cover of a popular song that sounded completely different than the original, you’ve probably heard a different “feel” without realizing it.
 When artists adapt a song, one of the easiest things to change is how they interpret the chords and the timing of how they play on pianos.